 Magento Disadvantages or Why Magento Isn’t a Go-To Platform for Everyone

-Every bean has it black.
-Every ecommerce platform has its disadvantages.
+We have considered the Magento 2 advantages, but every bean has it black.
+Every eCommerce platform has its disadvantages.

 Let’s take a look at some limitations of Magento that might drive you away from choosing it as your ecommerce solution.